Wednesday, 21 Jan 2026

 If you have a dog, please keep it under control so it does not worry the farm animals on site.

-Bonny woodland and grassland clothe the banks of the Moosewater Burn today.
+Woodland and grassland can be found on the banks of the Moosewater Burn today.
 The woodland is home to birds, butterflies and wildflowers.
-But they were once covered with smoking furnaces and noisy coalmines: Wilsontown Ironworks was one of the most important sites of Scotland’s Industrial Revolution.
+This area was once covered with smoking furnaces and noisy coal mines.
+Wilsontown Ironworks was one of the most important sites of Scotland’s Industrial Revolution.

 Explore the site of Wilsontown’s historic ironworks and the settlement where its workers lived and mined.